12 Essential Windows Apps to Make Your Life Simpler in 2016

-Yes, you can still listen to free music from the Internet.
+Yes, you can still listen to free music streaming from the internet .
 With iHeartRadio, you have access to hundreds of broadcast and custom radio stations.
 You can also create a station to call your own, based on your favorite artist or song.

 Currently, iHeartRadio is available to anyone in the United States, Australia, or New Zealand.
 The music streaming service is offered on dozens of platforms, including mobile, the web, and home entertainment.
 Did we mention that it’s free?

 An official Netflix Windows 10 application finally arrived at the end of 2015.
 Taking full advantage of Microsoft’s universal apps platform, Netflix for Windows 10 offers full integration with Cortana, making it easy to find your favorite movies and TV shows.

 Netflix is available on multiple platforms and features some of the biggest movies and TV shows produced in the past 50 years.
 It’s also the home for original programs such as Daredevil, Orange is the New Black, and House of Cards.

 My favorite app for Windows continues to be Wunderlist, which I tend to use every day to help me keep my work on track.
 Netflix is also something that I access a few times a week, but strictly to relax after a crazy day in the trenches.
 You can’t go wrong with any of the ones listed above.

 Now you tell us: which are your favorite applications?
 Share them in the comments below!